Five Benefits & Advantages of Inquiry-Based Learning in STEAM and Coding

-Some teachers even find that certain students become the superstars of their STEAM classes, because their skillsets resonate more with STEAM approaches than traditional learning methods.
+Some teachers even find that certain students become the superstars of their STEAM classes, because their skillsets resonate more with 21st century teaching and STEAM approaches than traditional learning methods.

 One approach that works particularly well for STEAM and coding is inquiry-based learning.
 If you’ve not heard of it before, the key is in the title – it’s all about questions and ideas!

 Not to be confused with open-ended learning, Edutopia defines inquiry-based learning as “A student-centered approach where the instructor guides the students through questions posed, methods designed, and data interpreted by the students.
 Through inquiry, students actively discover information to support their investigations”.

 Inquiry-based learning works well in STEAM and coding because it mimics real-life investigation, building skills such as evidence-based reasoning and creative problem-solving.